siddhant-vij/Health-Fitness-Tracker/README.md

 - Install dependencies: `conda create --name fitness --file requirements.txt`
 - Activate the environment: `conda activate fitness`
 - Create a `.env` file in the project root directory based on the `.env.example` template.
-- Run the application: `python main.py`
+- Run the local tests in the application: `python main.py`

 ## Usage
 After launching the application, create an account or log in.
 Begin by logging your meals and exercises using simple, natural language.
 Explore the various visualizations and insights generated based on your data.